xloem/simplekobold/README.md

 This is only a tiny implementation.

-In the future when implementing an API, maybe make a doc showing a small scratchpad of information, using shor context windows, as you do so.
+In the future when implementing an API, maybe make a doc showing a small scratchpad of information, using short context windows, as you do so.
 Then likely a system like langchain could be used to replicate the work automatically, based on the notes.